-3.18 CIT has special provisions for asylum seekers on temporary visas assessed on a case by case basis.
-A number of visa types including asylum seekers on Bridging Visas may access CIT programs as domestic students.
-However they will not be eligible for programs funded directly from the Commonwealth Government (see procedures for details of current eligible visa types and what access and exemptions apply).
+3.9 CIT may determine the enrolment application of asylum seekers on temporary visas on a case-by-case basis.
+A number of persons including asylum seekers on Bridging Visas may access CIT programs as domestic students, however they will not be eligible for programs funded directly from the Commonwealth Government.
+(See procedures for details of current eligible visa types and what access and exemptions apply).

 6. Policy Contact Officer

-For more information about this policy contact Client Relationship Manager, CIT Student Services.
+For more information about this policy contact Director, CIT Education Services.

 Contact CIT Student Services on (02) 6207 3188 or email firstname.lastname@example.org.

 This policy is implemented through the associated procedures.
 Authority to make changes to the procedures rests with the policy owner.

 Next Review: November 2025

 Policy Owner: Executive Director, Education and Training Services

 | Higher Education - Admission and Enrolment Procedures|

 CIT Definition of Terms